 Fundamentals of Abstracting Workshop: is a day and a half course held at the offices of the Missouri Cancer Registry and Research Center in Columbia, MO.
 This class is geared toward new abstractors who are not familiar with the abstracting process and is free of charge.
 Students use Abstract Plus to work through cases using the MCR-ARC Abstract Code Manual.
 For those not familiar with abstracting and the MCR-ARC required fields, this is a great place to start.
-The next workshop is scheduled for Monday and Tuesday, March 27 and 28.
-To register, or for more information, click here.
+The next workshop is scheduled for August 7 from 1pm-5pm and August 8 from 8am-4pm.
+To register, click here

 NAACCR 2017 Central Registry Webinars and Recordings: The Missouri Cancer Registry and Research Center is hosting the NAACCR Cancer Registry and Surveillance Webinar Series for 2016-2017.
 All webinars will be held at MCR-ARC's offices in Clark Hall.
 Meetings are typically three hours in length and scheduled for the first Thursday of each month from 8am to 11am.
 To request login information for recorded sessions, or to view complete schedule and further details, go to our Education page.